yadahan/laravel-cardcom/README.md

 > **Note:** Laravel Cardcom is currently in beta.

-Laravel Cardcom requires Laravel 5.4 or higher, and PHP 7.1+.
+Laravel Cardcom requires Laravel 5.4 or higher, and PHP 7.0+.
 You may use Composer to install Laravel Cardcom into your Laravel project:

     composer require yadahan/laravel-cardcom

 ### Configuration

-After installing the Laravel Cardcom library, register the `Yadahan\Cardcom\CardcomServiceProvider` in your `config/app.php` configuration file:
+After installing the Laravel Cardcom, register the `Yadahan\Cardcom\CardcomServiceProvider` in your `config/app.php` configuration file:

 ```php
 'providers' => [